-Caribbean Islands are the most popular destination in yachting world or nautical tourism during winter season, especially for the Europeans.
+Caribbean Islands are the most popular destination in the yachting world or nautical tourism during the winter season, especially for the Europeans.

 Islands consists of three major regions as follows:

 Virgin Islands Yacht Charter

 Located at north side : British Virgin Islands, US Virgin Islands ,Puerto Rico Leeward Islands in central of acrhipelago Windward Islands at south before Trinidad and Tobago.

 Yacht Charter main islands are: Tortola ( Biggest Island), Virgin Gorda, Anegada and Jost Van Dyke .
 These islands are known as nature little secrets.

 The British Virgin Islands (BVI) are made up of about 50 smaller islands and islets which are mostly small and many are still uninhabited.
 The BVI is mostly unspoiled by tourism with some of the nicest weather in the Caribbean.
 Development is limited The tales things you will see is coconut trees swaying in the breeze, since no building on the island can be more than two stories high.

 Tortola, the largest is the most developed and most populated island Virgin Gorda, the second largest of the BVI ans is world famous for ‘The Baths’.

 Other smaller islands include Jost Van Dyke, Anegda, Peter, Norman and many more isles are awaiting for your arrival.
 Tortola is the hub of the British Virgin Islands.
 People come for its top notch beaches, banks, customs and the best range of hotels, restaurants and nightclubs.